Contemplating today's Gospel

 He has proclaimed his word to Jacob, his statutes and his ordinances to Israel.
 He has not done thus for any other nation; his ordinances he has not made known to them.

-«Do not think that I have come to remove the Law and the Prophets.
-I have come to fulfill them»
+“Do not think that I have come to abolish the law or the prophets.
+I have come not to abolish but to fulfill.”

-Therefore, Jesus, with his presence, abides by God's wish to get closer to man.
-This is why He says «Do not think that I have come to remove the Law and the Prophets.
-I have not come to remove but to fulfill them» (Mt 5:17).
-He comes to enrich us, to enlighten us, so that men come to know God's true face and may enter in closeness with him.
+Therefore, Jesus, with His presence, abides by God's wish to get closer to man.
+This is why He says “Do not think that I have come to abolish the law or the prophets.
+I have come not to abolish but to fulfill.”
+(Mt 5:17).
+He comes to enrich us, to enlighten us, so that men come to know God's true face and may enter in closeness with Him.